-"Industrial help that is imported tends to be stalks and seeds, but most of the cannabinoids and the terpene is concentrated highly in the flower and a little in the leaves and the stalk," she said.
+"Industrial help that is imported tends to be stalks and seeds, but most of the cannabinoids and terpenes are concentrated highly in the flower and a little in the leaves and the stalk," she said.
 "If the extraction is coming from the seeds and the stalk, that's a solid point I would question.
-CBD is not concentrated in either of those places.
-It exists, but it would be a red flag for me as a consumer."
+Cannabinoids are not concentrated in either of those places.
+They exist, but it would be a red flag for me as a consumer."

 Metcalfe receives flowers, some leaves and some stem – but very little stalk – in 55-gallon buckets straight from the Pinault at the farm.
 The first step to accountability is leaving the fibrous stuff out of the production process, and oversight happens repeatedly at every phase.

 Another big difference among companies is that many use an isolate rather than the entire plant.
 An isolate is created by using chemical or high-pressure solvents to break down the plant into a white power that is 98 percent one single compound.
 That white powder is then mixed into an oil-based substance to create the hemp oil.
 Some companies will use an extraction process and then distill it further to get the remaining THC out, and some companies add terpenes (the aromatic portion of the cannabis plant that has been shown to have health benefits of its own) back in for a richer nutrient profile.

 But Metcalfe says science shows a full-plant product to be superior.